uf-mil/mil/docs/glossary.rst

     A program running on a robot.
 Usually performs a very specific purpose

   alarms
-    Global boolean state shared by many nodes, such as :term:`kill` or autonomous
+    Global Boolean state shared by many nodes, such as :term:`kill` or autonomous

   kill
     A global state indicating the the robot cannot move / actuate.
 This is largely